 Unfortunately, while some children are naturally born bookworms, others look at books like another boring chore.

-As a parent, your job is to make reading time fun and exciting for your child.
+As a parent, your job is to make reading time fun and exciting for your child and help them learn to read if they are struggling (such as using sight words).
 If you’re looking for ideas to nurture the love of books and reading in your child, here are five tips that we have learned from other parents and kids, and applied with success 🙂